L3V 6K7 Canada

 During the Covid-19 Pandemic, our office is closed to the public and staff are working at the office or at home.
 You can contact us in three ways:

 - Phone the office (we check the answering machine daily)

 - Email staff directly

-- Make arrangements to drop off or pick up items via our mailbox at the office.
-Staff are visiting the office regularly and are available to assist you.
+- Make arrangements to drop off or pick up items via our mailbox or storage room at the office.

 Executive Director – Mark Bisset